I have no idea why my wife and I ever bothered paying into the system. Which, in turn, means we wonder why we ever bothered working.

 Most people who have never experienced disability would be astounded and scared by the sheer extra costs.
 They can easily run to several hundred pounds extra each month.
 We don’t set these costs/prices no more than we asked to be afflicted with disabilities.

 It is atrocious and shameful what this government are doing to disabled people.
-David Cameron, Nick Clegg, Iain Duncan Smith and others, such as Lord Freud, are not fit to be in power.
+Theresa May, David Cameron, Nick Clegg, Iain Duncan Smith, Damian Green and others, such as Lord Freud, are not fit to be in power.
 Supporters of this government should be ashamed of themselves.

 Both my grandfathers fought in World War 2.
 I’m sure they would be disgusted with the way this Govt., the media and many people in the UK view and treat vulnerable and disabled people.
 I’m sure they’d have searching questions about what they were fighting for.